 Financials

+On the surface, both solutions can appear quite similar, as the table notes below.
+But the differences and benefits run much deeper.
 While there is overlap when it comes to the products’ financial management capabilities, Intacct’s licensing structure introduces cost and complexity, as the total cost of ownership table illustrates.
-To access features like value-added tax (VAT) compliance and advanced reporting capabilities, for example, Intacct customers must purchase additional modules.
+To access features such as value-added tax (VAT) compliance and advanced reporting capabilities, for example, Intacct customers must purchase additional modules.
 As we’ve seen, all of this adds to the total cost of ownership and can hinder growth.
 Companies require more features as they grow and evolve, and with Intacct, each of those represents an added expense.

 Core Financials | NetSuite | Intacct |